TheaFrances/Coleoid_genome_topology_2025/3. Chromatin loop analysis/README.md

 The R script [`loops_on_diff_chroms_bar_plot_pmax.R`](loops_on_diff_chroms_bar_plot_pmax.R) generates a barplot showing the percentage of chromatin loops whose anchor genes fall on different chromosomes in *P. maximus*, based on orthology and chromosome mapping.

 This provides a bar plot of potential genomic rearrangements disrupting loop structure between species.
-It includes comparisons for:

 ## Calculate loop sizes and orthologous intergenic distances